Ray Finch (potter)

-Ray Finch MBE (27 November 1914 – 18 January 2012), formally Alfred Raymond Finch, was a respected English studio potter. who worked at Winchcombe Pottery for a period spanning seventy five years.
+Alfred Raymond Finch (27 November 1914 – 18 January 2012), was an English studio potter who worked at Winchcombe Pottery for a period spanning seventy-five years.

-Biography

 Early life

-Finch was born in Streatham, south London; the eldest child of Alfred William Finch, a commercial clerk, and Rose Ethell Tinniswood.
+Ray Finch was born in Streatham, South London.

-Finch married Isabel Muriel Beesley, a teacher, in 1940.
-They had six sons, Anthony (born 1941), Nicholas (1942–1945), Peter (born 1944), Michael (born 1946), Joseph (born 1947), Paul (born 1949) and a daughter Marianne (born 1951).

 Career

-In 1926 Michael Cardew had founded Greet Potteries at Winchcombe, Gloucestershire, where he made pottery in the English slipware tradition, functional and affordable, and fired in a traditional bottle kiln.
+In 1926 Michael Cardew had founded Greet Potteries at Winchcombe, Gloucestershire, where he made pottery in the English slipware tradition, functional and affordable, and fired in a traditional bottle kiln with help from Sidney Tustin..
 In 1935 Finch came to Gloucestershire and asked Cardew whether he could join the pottery.
 Cardew advised him to get basic skills first, and Finch went to the Central School of Art and Design, where he studied under Dora Billington and was recruited by Cardew in 1936.
-Finch took over the pottery, now known as Winchcombe Pottery, in 1939.
+Finch purchased the pottery, now known as Winchcombe Pottery, in 1946.

-Finch was a deeply religious man, having converted to Roman Catholicism, and during the Second World War he registered as a conscientious objector, working in the National Fire Service.
-He restarted the pottery in 1946, and worked there until just before his death in 2012.

 Finch was interested in stoneware, and in 1952 he started experimenting with the more difficult clay.
 The experiments were eventually successful and in 1954 the bottle kiln was fired for the last time, since it was too large and unsuitable for stoneware.
 Slipware production continued by using electric kilns, but was phased out in 1964.
-In 1974 the wood fired kiln was built to replace the oil fired kiln for stoneware production and has been used ever since.
+In 1974 the wood-fired kiln was built to replace the oil-fired kiln for stoneware production and has been used ever since.

-When the Craft Potters Association's shop was opened in Carnaby street in 1960, Ray Finch's pottery was chosen for the opening exhibition.